MicahD18/ProjX-KanbanBoardApp/README.md

 ## Drag & Drop Algorithm

-##### To handle the drag & drop functionality in the app, I utilized the dnd-kit library for handling events.
+##### To handle the drag & drop functionality in the app, I utilized the dnd-kit library.
 That way I could focus on implementing the logic such as sorting tasks in a container.
+To break it down, it is a single algorithm that contains multiple functions and involves managing the state of the dragged items, determining their positions and destinations, updating the state accordingly, and persisting those changes.